The dynamics of discovery and the Heaps-Zipf relationship: A toy model to explore the role of temporal correlations

 where: $z(i)$ is the number of remaining tokens of type $i$, $l(i)$ is the index of the last position of this type in the sequence, and $d_c$ is a correlation length parameter controlling the memory of the process.
 By varying the value of $d_c$, the model can generate a wide spectrum of temporal correlation regimes:

-\begin{itemize} \item{} When $d_c \to 0^+$, the model favors recently used types, leading to bursty dynamics and delayed discovery (maximally delayed case). \item{} When $d_c \to 0^-$, the model favors types that have rarely (or never) appeared, accelerating discoveries as much as possible (maximally accelerated case). \item{} When $d_c \to \infty$, the memory vanishes and the sequence becomes an independent random sampling from $p(r)$, recovering the classical Heaps’ law. \end{itemize}
+\begin{itemize} \item{} When $d_c \to 0^+$, the model favors recently used types, leading to bursty dynamics and delayed discovery (stochastically approaching the maximally delayed, deterministic discovery strategy previously described). \item{} When $d_c \to 0^-$, the model favors types that have rarely (or never) appeared, accelerating discoveries as much as possible (and tends towards the maximally accelerated case). \item{} When $d_c \to \infty$, the memory vanishes and the sequence becomes an independent random sampling from $p(r)$, recovering the classical Heaps’ law. \end{itemize}

-Although this model does not capture the full complexity of real-world exploration processes such as music discovery or web browsing (e.g. continuous arrival of new items, long-range dependencies), it demonstrates that local temporal correlations alone can generate a wide variety of $D(k)$ trajectories, even when the underlying distribution $p(r)$ is held fixed.
+Note that the limiting trajectories (dashed lines) result from a deterministic algorithm, whereas the correlated trajectories are generated through the realization of a statistical model, which accounts for the small discrepancies between the two.
+Moreover, our approach is related to an existing model \cite{cattuto_semiotic_2007}, which iteratively generates a sequence while introducing similar temporal correlations.
+That model captures both the content and temporal arrangement of the sequence, whereas our approach focuses on the temporal organization of a pre-existing set of elements.
+We do not model how content appears, but instead demonstrate that local temporal correlations alone can generate a wide variety of $D(k)$ trajectories, even when the underlying distribution $p(r)$ is held fixed.